-On this day in 2007, less than two weeks before her fourth birthday, Madeleine McCann of Rothley, England, vanishes during a family vacation at a resort in southern Portugal.
+On May 3, 2007, less than two weeks before her fourth birthday, Madeleine McCann of Rothley, England, vanishes during a family vacation at a resort in southern Portugal.
 McCann’s disappearance prompted an international search; however, she has never been found.

 In May 2007, the McCann family—parents Gerry and Kate McCann, Madeleine and her 2-year-old twin siblings Sean and Amelie—were vacationing with a group of friends at the Ocean Club resort in Praia da Luz (“Beach of Light”), a tourist village along Portugal’s Algarve coast.
 On the evening of May 3, Gerry and Kate McCann went with friends to the Ocean Club’s tapas bar, leaving a sleeping Madeleine and her brother and sister in the family’s ground-floor apartment, located near the tapas bar.
 The McCanns and their friends agreed to check on the children every half hour.
 At around 10 p.m., Kate McCann went to the apartment and discovered Madeleine was missing.

 Portuguese police initially believed the little girl had wandered off and would be quickly found.
 As a result, they failed to promptly distribute a description of the missing child or search cars crossing the Portugal-Spain border, less than two hours from Praia da Luz.

 McCann’s disappearance generated widespread media coverage in Europe and beyond.
 English soccer star David Beckham made a televised plea for her safe return, and “Harry Potter” author J.K.
 Rowling reportedly donated millions to help find the little girl.
 Gerry and Kate McCann, observant Catholics, also had an audience in Rome with Pope Benedict, who blessed a photo of Madeleine.